alexboots/gulp-browserify-watchify-seed/README.md

 ---

-1. CD to folder in terminal
+1. CD into the folder in terminal
 2. type 'npm install' into terminal (might need to run as sudo - but shouldn't have to)
 3. type 'gulp' into terminal